junyixu/dotfiles/README.md

 * rsync
 * fzf
 * cmake
-* exa
+* exa or lsd
-* ctags
+* ctags and gtags
 * ripgrep
-* autojump
 * tmux
 * git
 * mosh
 * zsh
 * htop

-You may need vim8.2 or above to use pop windows.
+You may need vim8.2+ to use pop windows.

 ## License
 MIT